-- Predation on native fauna by feral and residential cats and foxes - Impact of competition by introduced animals (Indian Myna, Blackbirds, Starlings) or overabundance and grazing of native animals (such as Noisy Miner, Currawongs, Possums) - Potential grazing of native vegetation by rabbit populations5 - Colonisation and predation of invertebrates such as the European Wasp and Bee, Argentinean Ant and Fire Ant - Introduction of predatory fish species (e.g. mosquito fish, carp) which competes with native aquatic life.
+- Predation on native fauna by feral and residential cats and foxes - Impact of competition by introduced animals (Indian Myna, Blackbirds, Starlings, Rabbits) or overabundance and grazing of native animals (such as Noisy Miner, Currawongs, Possums) - Relocation of possums from private land by possum removal companies is causing pressure on bushland, is illegal and may endanger the relocated possum - Colonisation and predation of invertebrates such as the European Wasp and Bee, Argentinean Ant and Fire Ant - Predatory fish species (e.g. mosquito fish, carp) which compete with native aquatic life.